surinrsingh/RandForest-TermDeposit-Subscriptions-Classifier/README.md

 # Cite Us
 Please feel free to use our ideas and effort, but kindly cite us in your extension.

-Contributors: Surin Singh, Fan Zhang, Maryam Zulfiqar
+Contributors: Surin Singh, Fan Zhang, Maryam  Zulfiqar, Mohammadreza Arabkhani